open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 #### Equipment

-An ODST Air Assault is equipped with a MA5 Assault Rifle and M9 Grenades.
+An ODST is equipped with a MA5 Assault Rifle and M9 Grenades.

 Any ODST may replace its MA5 Assault Rifle with any of the following: